ufs-community/land-DA_workflow/docs/source/Introduction.rst

 Noah-MP
 ==========

 The offline Noah-MP LSM is a stand-alone, uncoupled model used to execute land surface simulations.
-In this traditional uncoupled mode, near-surface atmospheric forcing data is required as input forcing.
+In this traditional uncoupled mode, near-surface atmospheric :term:`forcing data` is required as input forcing.
 This LSM simulates soil moisture (both liquid and frozen), soil temperature, skin temperature, snow depth, snow water equivalent (SWE), snow density, canopy water content, and the energy flux and water flux terms of the surface energy balance and surface water balance.

 Noah-MP uses a big-leaf approach with a separated vegetation canopy accounting for vegetation effects on surface energy and water balances, a modified two-stream